yetanotherbhai/target.en/help/c_target/c_visitor_profile/c_profile_parameters.md

 ` var ran_number=Math.floor(Math.random() *99)` declares a new variable called ran_number, sets its value to a random decimal between 0 and 1, then multiplies it by 99 and rounds it down to create a range of 100 (0-99), useful for specifying a percentage of visitors who see the activity.

-` if (ran_number &amp;lt;= 49)` begins a routine that determines which group the visitor belongs to.
+` if (ran_number <= 49)` begins a routine that determines which group the visitor belongs to.
 If the number returned is 0-49, the visitor is assigned to GroupA.
 If the number is 50-99, the visitor is assigned to GroupB.
 The group determines which activity the visitor sees.

 After you create the profile attribute, set up the first activity to target the desired population by requiring that the user profile parameter user.twogroups match the value specified for GroupA.